0xAX/linux-insides/mm/linux-mm-1.md

 which is `0xffffffffffffffff`.

-On this step initialization of the `memblock` structure finished and we can look on the Memblock API.
+On this step the initialization of the `memblock` structure has been finished and we can look on the Memblock API.

 Memblock API
 --------------------------------------------------------------------------------

 Ok we have finished with initilization of the `memblock` structure and now we can look on the Memblock API and its implementation.
-As I said above, all implementation of the `memblock` presented in the [mm/memblock.c](https://github.com/torvalds/linux/blob/master/mm/memblock.c).
-To understand how `memblock` works and is implemented, let's look at its usage first of all.
+As I said above, all implementation of the `memblock` is presented in the [mm/memblock.c](https://github.com/torvalds/linux/blob/master/mm/memblock.c).
+To understand how `memblock` works and how it is implemented, let's look at its usage first.
 There are a couple of [places](http://lxr.free-electrons.com/ident?i=memblock) in the linux kernel where memblock is used.
 For example let's take `memblock_x86_fill` function from the [arch/x86/kernel/e820.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/e820.c#L1061).
 This function goes through the memory map provided by the [e820](http://en.wikipedia.org/wiki/E820) and adds memory regions reserved by the kernel to the `memblock` with the `memblock_add` function.
 As we met `memblock_add` function first, let's start from it.

 This function takes physical base address and size of the memory region and adds it to the `memblock`. `memblock_add` function does not do anything special in its body, but just calls: